-11 Study the table, then in pairs act out short exchanges, as in the example.
+1 Study the table, then in pairs act out short exchanges, as in the example.
 Student A, start telling your partner about a film, a book, a play, a CD, an excursion, an activity, etc. Student B interrupt, using language from the table.
 After a few exchanges, swap roles.

-Informal Formal Just a secondYes, butHold on a minuteSorry, butWait a second If I could just say something Could I just cut in here Excuse me, but I'm sorry to interrupt, but a.
-You will hear three different extracts.
-Look at questions 1-6 below and make a note of what you think each extract will be about.
+Informal Formal Just a second Yes, but Hold on a minute Sorry, but Wait a second If I could just say something Could I just cut in here Excuse me, but I'm sorry to interrupt, but

-- A: Let's go see the new Oliver Stone film, it's ... - B: Just a second, isn't that supposed to be very violent?
+A: Let's go see the new Oliver Stone film, it's ...

+B: Just a second, isn't that supposed to be very violent?